 - Grow through self-study, continuing education and professional development relevant to their profession

 The program can be successfully completed in eight full-time semesters with an average of 15 credits each semester.
 It is also possible for students to complete the degree on a part-time basis.
 The 120-credit degree requirement consists of Mason Core requirements, IT foundation and core courses, and courses required for the chosen IT concentration.
 At least 30 credits toward the BS degree must be earned at Mason, and at least 45 credits must be at or above the 300 level.
-Upper division courses in the program are taught at the Science and Technology campus, where many Department of Information Sciences and Technology faculty offices are located.
+Upper-level courses may be offered on any of George Mason's three campuses, Fairfax, SciTech, or Mason Square.

-The bachelor's program in Information Technology is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science in Information Technology is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org, under the commission's General Criteria for Information Technology and Similarly Named Computing Programs.

 Admissions